vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Process Keys

-Get a list encryption public keys for a specific process ID.
+Get a list encryption public keys, private keys and commitment/reveal keys for a specific process ID.

+The response will have all known keys.
+If the process is on-going, usually `encryptionPubkeys` and `commitmentKeys` will be available.
+Once the process is finished, `encryptionPrivKeys` and `revealKeys` will be also added to the response.

+The syntax is `[keyIndex:hexKey]`.

+When encrypting and decrypting a vote payload it is expected to use the keys ordered by their indexes.
+It's important to note that the indexes might not be consecutive, however the smaller index goes first.

 ```json
 {